-Whichever option above is used, the intent is the same: Restore, enhance or preserve natural resources in order to compensate for the resource impacts, and to ensure ecosystems remain sustainable and productive into the future.
+Whichever option above is used, the intent is the same: Restore, enhance or preserve natural resources to compensate for the resource impacts, and to ensure ecosystems remain sustainable and productive into the future.

-It should be noted that few of the MTP's recommendations appear to have significant environmental impacts that are place specific or, for that matter, harm the environment.
-In fact, some will likely make positive environmental contributions.
-For instance, the transit system improvements recommended would see more buses that should reduce the growing number of passenger cars and thereby reduce negative air quality impacts.
-These public transportation systems will use current roads, and therefore not impact natural resources through expansion projects outside existing rights-of-way.
-Similarly, the TDM and ITS projects are designed to postpone infrastructure expansion projects by facilitating the shift of people into alternative transport modes and making more efficient use of the transportation infrastructure already in place.
-This should reduce the growth in vehicle miles traveled with consequent air quality benefits.
+It should be noted the MTP's general direction and overall investment recommendations appear to have low environmental impacts.
+In fact, some recommendations will likely have positive environmental contributions.
+For instance, the Bike, Pedestrian, Transit system improvements recommended and the investments in Transportation Demand Management (TDM) programs should reduce the single occupancy vehicle travel and congestion on our roads thereby reducing GHG emission and improve air quality.
+Buses use the existing road network therefore do not impact natural or cultural resources through expansion projects outside existing rights-of-way.
+Similarly, the TDM and Intelligent Transportation System (ITS) programs recommended in this MTP are designed to facilitate the shift of people out of Single Occupancy Vehicles (SOVs) and into alternative transportation modes and to more efficiently use the transportation infrastructure already in place.
+These programs and projects would reduce the need for major expansion/capital roadway projects.

-Other MTP project recommendations will more clearly impact our natural environment and cultural resources, and some in negative ways should we fail to recognize them and identify appropriate mitigation strategies.
-The method to identify natural and cultural resource impacts is by employing the map viewer described earlier: CCRPC's Geographic Information Systems (GIS) resources inventory maps which can then be overlain with the recommended MTP transportation system projects.
-A series of natural and cultural resources data layers, including:
+Other MTP projects will more clearly impact our natural environment and cultural resources, and some in negative ways should we fail to recognize them and identify appropriate mitigation strategies.
+One way to identify natural and cultural resource impacts is by employing the map viewer described earlier: CCRPC's Geographic Information Systems (GIS) resources inventory maps which can then be overlain with the recommended transportation project to identify impacts and reveal potential resource conflicts.
+Other resources such as steep slopes, impaired watersheds, contaminated sites, and agricultural soils can also be considered in reviews.